A Book on Ethics and the Philosophy of Values

 - ‘Usefulness’: That which destroys and corrupts in every case is the evil; that which preserves and benefits is the good.
 1

-From this idea, Plato deducted the following question: Do we know of any greater evil for a state than the thing that distracts it and makes it many instead of one, or a greater good than that which binds it together and makes it one?
+From this idea, Plato derives the following question: Do we know of any greater evil for a state than the thing that distracts it and makes it many instead of one, or a greater good than that which binds it together and makes it one?
 2.

 - ‘Morally good’: Are not they in like manner compelled to admit that there are bad pleasures? so The outcome is, I take it, that they are admitting the same things to be both good and bad, are they not?
 3.